 The Abe Brown Ministries Family Reunification program evolved from the collaborative Children in Hillsborough of Incarcerated Parents (CHIPS), which works to connect resources and systems of support to meet the unique needs of children, ages birth to 14 years old, of incarcerated and formerly incarcerated parents with the hopes of eliminating generational incarceration.

-The Family Reunification Program is funded by the Children's Board of Hillsborough County.
+The Family Reunification program is generously funded and supported by the Children's Board of Hillsborough County.

-- Children must be 18 years old or younger.
+- Children must be from birth to 14 years old

 - Must be willing to complete necessary paperwork

 - Must have parental rights of child